ansys/pydynamicreporting/doc/source/examples_source/50-advanced/README.txt

 Advanced examples
 =================

-These advanced examples show how to use the low-level API in Ansys Dynamic Reporting to create, query, and visualize reports based on customers case studies.
+Advanced examples show how to use the low-level API in Ansys Dynamic Reporting to create, query, and visualize reports based on customers case studies.